AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/personalizing-marketo-moments.md

 When you've got lots of marketing programs and smart campaigns going, it's great to see everything, but you may want to focus only on your own work.

-Enable **Show only my moments** to display only your own email programs and smart campaigns.
+Enable **[!UICONTROL Show only my moments]** to display only your own email programs and smart campaigns.

 ![](assets/image2015-7-16-15-3a53-3a24.png)

-Or, disable **Show only my moments** to view all smart campaigns and email programs you have access to.
+Or, disable **[!UICONTROL Show only my moments]** to view all smart campaigns and email programs you have access to.

 ![](assets/image2015-7-16-15-3a55-3a29.png)